 Do you ever notice a musty smell coming from your carpet?
-Perhaps it hasn’t gone away even though you’ve been vacuuming the carpet daily.
+Perhaps it hasn’t gone away even though you’ve been vacuuming daily.

 We have some bad news: your vacuum could be the culprit.